graphql-java/java-dataloader/README.md

 ### Known issues

 - ** Work in progress..**
+- There is a [weird issue](https://github.com/engagingspaces/vertx-dataloader/issues/2) where TravisCI is failing, but local builds are just fine.
 - Not yet production-ready as of yet, still porting tests that may uncover bugs.

 ### Upcoming features